-Abstract: Disclosure-based Nudges are being increasingly utilized by governments around the world to achieve policy goals related to health, safety, employment, environmental protection, retirement savings, credit, debt and more.
-And, yet, a critical aspect of these Nudge-type policy interventions—the mode of communication—remains unexplored.
-What is the best way to communicate information to individuals—by letter, by phone call (or voice message), by email, by text message or video message?
-We begin to answer this basic question using a real-world policy experiment on debt collection procedures.
+Abstract: Disclosure-based nudges are increasingly utilized by governments around the world to achieve policy goals related to health, safety, employment, environmental protection, retirement savings, credit, debt, and more.
+Yet, a critical aspect of these nudge-type policy interventions—the mode of communication—remains unexplored.
+We study the effects of the communication medium on debt collection procedures, using a policy experiment conducted in cooperation with the Israeli Ministry of Justice.
 Debtors often lack adequate information about the debt, the judgment, and the enforcement and collection procedures.
 As a result, the process of debt collection is often harmful to the debtor and ineffective in securing repayment.
-We conducted a study (N = 36,362), in cooperation with the Israeli Ministry of Justice, to improve communication with debtors and to evaluate the effect of such improved communication strategies on collection procedures and outcomes.
-A novelty of this study is our focus on the choice of medium—telephone, regular mail, text message and video message—holding fixed the content of the communication.
-We found that digital communication strategies, specifically communicating via text message, were the most cost-effective, significantly improving outcomes for both debtors and creditors.
-Our results should inform the choice of communication mediums in the many settings in which disclosure-based Nudge policies are employed.
+We manipulate the choice of medium--telephone, regular mail, text message, and video message--holding fixed the content of the communication.
+We find that digital communication strategies, in particular, communicating via text message, were the most cost-effective, significantly improving the outcomes for both debtors and creditors.